 This U.K.-based funder supports organizations that address homophobia and LGBTI discrimination.

-The E. Rhodes and Leona B. Carpenter Foundation awards grants to local, regional, and national LGBT organizations.
+The E. Rhodes and Leona B. Carpenter Foundation awards grants to local, regional, and national LGBTQ organizations.

 The San Francisco Foundation only invests grants in the Bay Area.